-The condenser puts the secondary circuit in thermal contact with a tertiary circuit through which cold water flows from the outside (sea water, rivers, lakes, etc.).
-Once converted to liquid water it returns to the steam generator driven by a series of water pumps.
+The condenser puts the secondary circuit in thermal contact with a tertiary course through which cold water circulates outside (seawater, rivers, lakes, etc.).
+Once converted into liquid water, it returns to the steam generator driven by a series of water pumps.

-Coolant in pressurized water nuclear reactors
+Coolant for pressurized water reactors

 Nuclear moderator in pressurized water nuclear reactors